 Thinking about replacing your 144Hz gaming monitor with a 240Hz one?
 Or are you considering going straight to 240Hz from your old 60Hz display?

 No worries, we’ll help you decide whether 240Hz is worth it.

-In short, 240Hz makes fast-paced gaming insanely smooth and fluid.
+In short, 240Hz makes fast-paced gaming incredibly smooth and fluid.
 However, keep in mind that the jump from 144Hz to 240Hz is not nearly as noticeable as going from 60Hz to 144Hz.
-It won’t give you an advantage over other players nor will it make you a better player, but it will make the gameplay more enjoyable and immersive.

 240Hz vs 144Hz Monitors

-If you are a hardcore or a professional FPS gamer, you’re probably willing to take any improvement you can to up your game in which case a 240Hz monitor is a worthy upgrade.
+If you are a hardcore or a professional FPS player, you’re probably willing to take any improvement you can to up your game, in which case a 240Hz monitor is a worthy upgrade.

-For casual gamers, on the other hand, a 144Hz refresh rate is most likely sufficient, especially after considering how demanding gaming at 240FPS/1080p with decent settings can be.
+On the other hand, for casual gamers, a 144Hz refresh rate is most likely sufficient, especially after considering how demanding games at 240FPS with decent settings can be.